LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

    to retrieve a specific message.
 Optional second parameter specifies the maximum number of lines to fetch for each email.

+.. member:: email_pop->headers()
+.. member:: email_pop->headers(position::integer)

+   Retrieves the headers of the current message from the server.
+Optionally accepts a position to get the headers of a specific message.

 .. member:: email_pop->uniqueID()
 .. member:: email_pop->uniqueID(position::integer)

-   Gets the unique ID of the current message from the server.
+   Retrieves the unique ID of the current message from the server.
 Optionally accepts a position to get the unique ID of a specific message.

-.. member:: email_pop->headers()
+.. member:: email_pop->delete()
-.. member:: email_pop->headers(position::integer)
+.. member:: email_pop->delete(position::integer)

-   Gets the headers of the current message from the server.
-Optionally accepts a position to get the headers of a specific message.
+   Marks the current message for deletion.
+Optionally accepts a position to mark a specific message.

 .. member:: email_pop->close()